The Savvy Millennial’s Quick Guide to Save Money & Track Spending

 - Daily balance alert (text)

-- Debit card purchase alert (text)
+- Debit card purchase alert (text) helped me to track spending

 - Direct deposit notification (email)